1Cyan/worktable/FoF-halos.md

     FoFLinkParam 0.2  #fof linking length in unit of average particle separation FoFSizeMin 20  #minimum number of particles in halo FoFDarkMatterMassFraction 1.0 #OmegaDM0/OmegaMatter0, the mass fraction of dark matter in the simulation, used to determine average particle separation from particle mass.
 If there is no baryons, then set this to 1.

+# Computing Halo properties

+The virial size and `Rmax`/`Vmax` quantities for FoF halos can be computed using `halo_virial.cpp` in toolbox of the `Hydro` branch.
+To compute these quantities,

+    cd toolbox
+    make halo_virial
+    ./halo_virial [config_file] [snapshot_number]

+Note this has to be run **after finding subhalos with `HBT` **, because we use the center of the central subhalo as the center for the host halo in computing host properties.